-Lighter Footprints works hard to facilitate strong action to ensure a safe climate future, through advocacy, community engagement, but particularly through arranging large events and offering a range of exciting speakers on clean energy, sustainability and climate action at our monthly meetings.
+Lighter Footprints works hard to facilitate strong action to ensure a safe climate future through advocacy, community engagement and events.
+Our monthly meetings offer a range of exciting speakers on clean energy, sustainability and climate action and we also run large scale community forums.

 Trees enhance our environment.
 They are important for mitigating climate change and protecting our health.
 They help cool our streets and houses and draw down carbon dioxide and other pollutants from the atmosphere.
 They also provide essential habitat for native birds and animals, many of which are already under threat.

 However, recent research by Professor Joe Hurley from RMIT shows that Boroondara is fast losing its once leafy green tree canopy.
 Trees are often a casualty during redevelopment, whether for higher density dwellings or just a pool or patio in the backyard.
 They are also subject to heat stress.
 Come and hear from the experts about the challenges in protecting our precious trees and the opportunities to reverse this concerning trend.

 Protecting our Mountain Ash forests, precious biodiversity and water catchments are seen as a very important issues in the upcoming Victorian State election.
 Moving away from fossil gas is also another key election issue.
 Gas use in our households harms are health - gas cooking is responsible for 12% of childhood asthma, but gas in our homes also impact our respiratory, cardiac and nervous systems.